-The Board of Trustee’s approved the bid from Alexis Fire to build Towanda’s newest Engine.
-The new Engine 61 is due to arrive late spring / mid-summer of 2018.
-The new Engine 61 is a used 2007 Spartan chassis with a new Alexis rescue/pumper style box.
-The new Engine 61 total cost will be around $429,000.00.
-Engine 61 will be a 6-man cab, with 1250 gallons of water and will have a Waterous 1250 gallon per minute pump.
-Engine 61 can also serve as a water tender and is capable of dumping its 1250 gallons of water through it’s rear mounted Newton Quick Dump in under 90 seconds.
-Engine 61 will have three 200 feet 1 3/4 inch pre-connect speed lays and 200 feet of 2 ½ inch pre-connect speed lay.
-Engine 61 will have 800 feet of 4 ½ inch and 600 feet of 3-inch fire hydrant supply line.
-Engine 61 also carries two 6-inch hard suction hose for drafting water from pond or creeks in the rural areas.
-Engine 61 carries 6 (SCBA) self-contained breathing apparatus, and 9 spare SCBA bottles.
-A 2000 gallons portable water tank and has a 10 KW generator, and a 15-foot light tower.
-Engine 61 will have one 35-foot Extension ladder, one 12-foot roof ladder, and one folding attic ladder.
-Other equipment on Engine 61 also has a truck mounted deluge (deck) gun mounted on top which is capable of putting out 250 gallons of water a minute.
-Engine 61 will also have a full set of extrication tools.
+Engine 61 is built on a used 2007 Spartan chassis with a new Alexis rescue/pumper style box.
+The total cost was around $429,000.00.
+Engine 61 is a 6-man cab with 1,250 gallons of water and has a Waterous 1,250 gallon per minute pump.
+Engine 61 can also serve as a water tender and is capable of dumping its 1,250 gallons of water through its rear mounted Newton Quick Dump in under 90 seconds.
+Engine 61 has three 200 feet 1 3/4 inch pre-connect speed-lays and 200 feet of 2½ inch pre-connect speed-lay.
+Engine 61 has 1,000 feet of 4½ inch and 600 feet of 3 inch fire hydrant supply line.
+Engine 61 also carries two 6 inch hard suction hose for drafting water from ponds or creeks in the rural areas.
+Engine 61 carries six SCBA (self-contained breathing apparatus) and nine spare SCBA bottles.
+It has a 2,000 gallon portable water tank, a 10 KW generator, and a 15 foot light tower.
+Engine 61 also has one 35 foot extension ladder, one 12 foot roof ladder, and one folding attic ladder.
+Other equipment on Engine 61 is a truck mounted deluge (deck) gun which is capable of putting out 250 gallons of water a minute.
+Engine 61has a full set of extrication tools.

 Engine 61 Construction at Alexis Fire